Darnethal0z/Anweddol-server/README.md

 It’s usefulness comes when someone wants to use a fully functional computer while being exposed to less dangers by using it remotely on a dedicated server, and by destroying it after use.

-**NOTE** : This is the beta version, some bugs or malfunctions can occur during usage

 ## Content

 This repository contains :